gasb150/Hummingbird_Bot/README.md

 ```
 -  going back to the last menu.

-When you feel you don't want to buy anything, go to your car
+When you feel you don't want to buy anything, go to your car:
 ```
 /car
 ```
 and see how much you expect to spend.
 ![screenshot](./src/imgs/ScreenshotExpend.png)
-Now you know how you will spend; you can keep going, have to choose an option
+Now you know how you will spend;  if you want to keep going,  choose an option:
 ```
 /single, /box or /combo
 ```